kubeedge/sedna/README.md

 ## License

 Neptune is under the Apache 2.0 license.
-See the[LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.